 Here’s how to format an account manager resume template in a way they’ll love:

 - Use a reverse-chronological resume format, which emphasizes the most recent items first for maximum impact.

-- Leave a border of about 1 inch around all 4 sides of the document.
+- Leave a margin on your resume of about 1 inch around all 4 sides of the document.

 - Pick a legible resume font for the text in your resume so it’s immediately easy for the sales director to read.